What can you expect after you’ve sold a screenplay?

 When you package a film, much of that will fall on the schedules of the director and lead actors.
-Some will be more busy than others at any given time.
-So this could delay pre-production and post production anywhere from a few months to upwards of two to three years or more.
+Some will be busier than others at any given time.
+So this could delay pre-production and post-production anywhere from a few months to upwards of two to three years or more.

 Too Many Scenarios to Count

 This is all just a generalization of an often complex process — there are so many elements in play.

 Many times, scripts are bought and never see the light of day.